Head of the River (Australia): Bundaberg Head of the River Regatta

 A 'Head of the River' competition is also held among Bundaberg schools.
 It is held on an annual basis and has been for the past 18 years.
 All Bundaberg secondary schools except for the Bundaberg Christian College participate in the regatta.
 These schools are Bundaberg North SHS, Bundaberg SHS, Kepnock SHS, St. Luke's Anglican College, Gin Gin SHS and Shalom Catholic College.
 St Luke's Anglican recently broke Shalom's twenty year winning streak over the other schools for the travel world overall points trophy with a score of 123, to 65.

 Victoria

 VIC Head of the River Regatta

 The Victorian race is contested between the 11 Associated Public Schools of Victoria (APS).

-The race is usually the last race of the official APS rowing season and has recently been rowed on Lake Nagambie which is a full buoyed international standard course allowing six boat finals.
+The race is usually the last race of the official APS rowing season and has recently been rowed on Lake Nagambie, which is a fully-buoyed international standard course, allowing six boat finals.